 The Group's policy is to minimize interest rate cash flow risk exposures on long-term financing.
 Long-term borrowings are therefore usually obtained and negotiated at fixed rates.
+However, as of September 30, 2024 and December 31, 2023, the Group has an outstanding long-term loan with a variable interest rate.

-As of March 31, 2024 and December 31, 2023, the Group is only exposed to changes in market interest through its Cash and Cash Equivalents and other fixed rate borrowings, which are deemed by management to be not significant.
+As of September 30, 2024 and December 31, 2023, the Group is only exposed to changes in market interest through its Cash and Cash Equivalents and other fixed rate borrowings, which are deemed by management to be not significant.